billhennessy/hennessysview2020/content/posts/did-ny-use-coronavirus-to-cull-the-herd.md

 New York Governor Andrew Cuomo implemented an emergency declaration that required nursing homes to accept active Coronavirus patients regardless of their ability to care for or isolate the infected patients.
 As a result, at 12,000 people have died, and the number rises every day.

-Throughout the Coronavirus crisis in New York, the state have refused to treat nursing home patients in hospitals.
-Elderly patients who test positive for Coronavirus are, instead, sent back to nursing homes with a supply of PPE for the staff and body bags for the patients.
+Throughout the Coronavirus crisis in New York, the state has sent elderly Coronavirus patients to nursing homes that are ill-equipped to treat the disease or keep healthy residence safe from infection.
+Elderly patients who test positive for Coronavirus at hospitals are sent back to nursing homes with a supply of PPE for the staff and body bags for the patients.
 [From New York Post, April 23, 2020](https://nypost.com/2020/04/23/coronavirus-patients-admitted-to-queens-nursing-home-with-body-bags/):

 > The first coronavirus patients admitted to a Queens nursing home under a controversial state mandate arrived along with some grim accessories — **a supply of body bags**.